open-make/openmakewebsite/content/blog/2022-12-06-interview-openmri/index.en.md

 > Could you give a short introduction about the hardware project that you've been working on recently, the Halbach array magnet for in vivo imaging?

 {{< expand "Show answer">}}
 Our goal with Open Source Imaging is to have a completely transparent and open source MRI scanner, ideally somewhere in the clinic.
 We worked initially in different working groups, on different components or different modules of the system.
 Currently, this is all coming together into one scanner.
 In MRI you have different types of scanners.
 This one is called low-field MRI system.
 Probably the most important goals are a more affordable medical technology and access to more people.
-The secondary goal is a transparent system for science which has the advantage of being more effective and bringing more people to the table, more percisely bringing the ones that are currently excluded from the scientific discussion.
+The secondary goal is a transparent system for science which has the advantage of being more effective and bringing more people to the table, more precisely bringing the ones that are currently excluded from the scientific discussion.

 Further, open source systems are pretty beneficial for society.
 For example, there is a lot of discussion around AI entry into medical products.
 However, it's already difficult with AI by itself.
 But if you had some transparent systems, you could evaluate, understand, test the robustness, and maybe implement more physics-based learning models that are more robust in a clinical setting.
 This still has to be determined.
 It's on the research side so to speak.
 I think for regulatory purposes that's quite interesting to have.
-Then you dont necessarily only have MR companies but you have other companies that work together with MR. If they would have more access to such transparent systems, they could test more products and create more innovation.
+Then you do not necessarily only have MR companies but you have other companies that work together with MR. If they would have more access to such transparent systems, they could test more products and create more innovation.
 There are many different aspects of why we want to have it open source.
 If you want to have whatever outputs, I think it's more effective doing it in an open source way, and it connects the globe.
 {{< /expand >}}